AIG INSURANCE COMPANY OF CANADA

 7. Disclosure of Personal Information

 Personal information is sought and exchanged with both affiliated and unaffiliated insurance companies, reinsurers, insurance and reinsurance brokers and other intermediaries and agents, appointed representatives, distributors, financial institutions and insurance industry organizations at the time of assessing an application for insurance and any renewal, extension, variation or cancellation of any issued policy, as well as in the event of any claim, to the extent necessary for statistical purposes or to assess and rate a specific risk, determine the status of coverage, and investigate, administer and provide updates regarding claims.
 We also share information to investigate allegations of fraud; to detect, prevent, and respond to actual and suspected information security incidents; where permitted or required by law; to protect and defend legal claims; and, at the request of government institutions in accordance with applicable law.

-Some authorized administrators may be located in the United States of America or another foreign jurisdiction outside of Canada.
-When this occurs, the collection, use and disclosure of personal information will be subject to disclosure pursuant to the laws of the jurisdiction in which it is situate.
+Some Authorized Administrators may be located outside of Canada, in the United States of America or another foreign jurisdiction outside of Canada.
+When this occurs, the collection, use and disclosure of personal information will be subject to the laws of the jurisdiction in which it is situate.
 By communicating personal information to us, applying for and/or acquiring the products and services of AIG, you hereby consent to the AIG affiliates or Authorized Administrators located outside of Canada accessing, processing or storing your personal information (as the case may be) and disclosing such personal information as required by the governing laws of that jurisdiction.
 If you would like to obtain more information about our use of Authorized Administrators or any other service providers located outside of Canada, please contact the Privacy Officer at the address set out below in the section called “Contacting the Privacy Officer”.